IDSIA/lmtool-fwp/example_scripts/README.md

 * We used flags to specify extra model variants such as the ones without the positional encoding (`no_pos`) or the attention normalisation (`skip_attn_normalization`), or training and evaluation without trucating the context (`carry_over_fast_weight`).

-* Training can be instable for large models with our update rule.
-We are currently addressing this issue.
-Please stay tuned for future work.